BD2KGenomics/cgcloud/README.rst

-CGHub Cloud Utils (officially, cghub-cloud-core) manages virtual machines in Amazon's Elastic Compute Cloud.
-Each virtual machine (*box*) is automatically provisioned with operating system and application software such that it can function in one of several predefined *roles*, e.g. as a continuous integration server, for running tests or as a build server for creating platform-specific builds of CGHub's client applications.
+The CGhub Cloud Core project is aimed at automating the creation and management of VMs and VM images in Amazon EC2.
+It belongs in the same family of tools such as Puppet, Chef and Vagrant but it's closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully setup.
+It shines when it comes to managing a wide variety of guest distributions.
+To customize the VM managed by cghub-cloud-core you have to write DRY, object-oriented Python code that utilizes inheritance to organize and resuse VM definitions.
+Cghub-cloud-core

 Multiple boxes performing a variety of roles can collaborate with each other inside a *namespace*.
 Cloud resources such as EC2 instances, volumes and images can be isolated from each other by using separate namespaces.

 Quickstart
 ==========